4ms/stm32mp1-baremetal/README.md

 openocd -f board/stm32mp15x_dk2.cfg
 ```

+Alternatively, you can run JLinkGDBServer and then select the STM32MP15x Core A7 as the target.

-Then in another terminal window, run this command (from the project directory):
+In another terminal window, run this command (from the project directory):

 ```
 arm-none-eabi-gdb -f build/main.elf